Best daily deals

 The Under Armour Project Rock Over-Ear Training Headphones by JBL review is a favorite among athletes

-JBL and Under Armour often collaborate on workout headphones and earbuds, and one of its latest iterations ropes in Dwayne “The Rock” Johnson.
+JBL and Under Armour often collaborate on workout headphones and earbuds, and one of its iterations roped in Dwayne “The Rock” Johnson.
 The Under Armour Project Rock Over-Ear Training Headphones by JBL is an over-ear noise canceling headset with an IPX4 rating.
 These bulky headphones have large button controls and removable ear pads that make it easy to maintain the headset.

 As with many JBL headsets, the Project Rock Over-Ear has a bass-heavy response by default, which is made even bassier when you enable “The Rock’s Project Rock EQ.”
-With the default setting, bass notes are approximately two times louder than mids, which subjects some vocals and strings to auditory masking, but nothing too egregious.
+With the default setting, bass notes are approximately two times louder than mids, which subjects some vocals and strings to auditory masking but nothing too egregious.

 Under Armour Project Rock by JBL